itsfrank/swell.nvim/README.md

 to work on like [nvim-spectre](https://github.com/nvim-pack/nvim-spectre) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) so I did not try it for long.
 It might do exactly what you want it to though.
-Unlike swell, it doesnt "truly" maximizes the windows without any cluter from the non-swolen windows.
+Unlike swell, it doesnt "truly" maximizes the windows without any cluter from the non-swollen windows.